SystemsApproach/ops/control.rst

 that various stakeholders can use to configure and control cloud services.
 In doing so, Runtime Control must:

-* Support new end-to-end abstractions that may cross multiple subsystems.
+* Support new end-to-end abstractions that may cross multiple backend subsystems.

 * Associate control and configuration state with those abstractions.